Western States Simulation Alliance

-The California Simulation Alliance promotes simulation in health care to improve patient safety.
-We are a statewide network that serves as an information clearinghouse and umbrella for seven regional collaboratives that provide simulation education and research.
-We offer courses (which are preparatory for the Certification as Healthcare Simulation Educator [CHSE] exam), promote research on simulation, and are a resource for health care interprofessional faculty.
-The CSA also helps hospitals use simulation in their patient safety programs to help them reach national patient safety goals.
+Founded by HealthImpact in 2008, the original CSA was created to connect and support interdisciplinary healthcare educators in California and beyond.
+Since then, the use of simulation in healthcare has grown significantly.
+Educators and clinicians increasingly rely on a variety of simulation modalities—both in pre‑licensure programs to enrich clinical learning and in healthcare settings to advance patient care, safety, and team performance.
+We offer courses (which are preparatory for the Certification as Healthcare Simulation Educator [CHSE] exam), and are a resource for health care interprofessional faculty.
+The WSSA also helps hospitals use simulation in their patient safety programs to help them reach national patient safety goals.

 As nurses step up to new roles in team-based care, simulation is more important than ever to keep RNs and other health care professionals current in a range of skills.